hihihippp/scottsievert.github.io/src/source/_posts/2014-05-27-fourier-transforms-and-optical-lenses.markdown

 {% img center https://raw.githubusercontent.com/scottsievert/scottsievert.github.io/master/src/source/_posts/lens_fft_images/bench/grid_0001.png 500 %}

 This is a real world example of how a lens, a simple object used for photography performs perhaps the most powerful concept in signal processing.
 This alone is cool, but it shows itself elsewhere.
-The transfer function is just the pupil function or $$H\left(f_x, f_y\right) = P(x,y) $$ (under coherent light, but has similar effect in incoherent light).
+The transfer function is just the pupil function or $$H\left(f_x, f_y\right) = P(x,y) $$ (minus physical scaling, under coherent light, but has similar effect in incoherent light).
 If you want to resolve a higher frequency (aka more detail), you need your pupil function to extend further.

 {% img right https://raw.githubusercontent.com/scottsievert/scottsievert.github.io/master/src/source/_posts/lens_fft_images/pupil/stack.png 300 %}